 6. The Ten Commandments given to Israel were spoken by God himself, and were also written directly by God in stone (Exodus 20:1; 31:18; 32:16).
 Within these Ten Commandments, God described his work of creating the universe: "For in six days the LORD made the heavens and the earth, the sea, and all that is in them, but he rested on the seventh day.
 Therefore the LORD blessed the Sabbath day and made it holy" (Exodus 20:11; compare 31:15-17).
 Since the Sabbath command is linked in this way to the creation week, the "days" of the creation week must be of the same kind as the "day" Israel was expected to rest.

-7. The primary reason some people want to lengthen the "days" of Genesis 1 is to make room for the evolutionary scenario, which requires billions of years.
+7. The primary reason some people want to lengthen the "days" of Genesis 1 is to make room for the evolutionary scenario, which requires millions or even billions of years.
 But evolution is simply incompatible with Genesis 1, and stretching the meaning of the word "day" will not accomplish the reconciliation of the creation and evolution worldviews.
 They are just too different.
 Consider the following admission by Pattle P. T. Pun, professor of biology at Wheaton College.
-(Note: this author writes as a theistic evolutionist.)
+(Note: this author writes as a progressive creationist.)

-"It is apparent that the most straightforward understanding of the Genesis record, without regard to all the hermeneutical considerations suggested by [evolutionary] science, is that God created heaven and earth in six solar days, that man was created in the sixth day, that death and chaos entered the world after the Fall of Adam and Eve, that all of the fossils were the result of the catastrophic universal deluge which spared only Noah’s family and the animals therewith."
-(Journal of the American Scientific Affiliation, March 1987, p.
+"It is apparent that the most straightforward understanding of the Genesis record, without regard to all the hermeneutical considerations suggested by science, is that God created heaven and earth in six solar days, that man was created in the sixth day, that death and chaos entered the world after the Fall of Adam and Eve, that all of the fossils were the result of the catastrophic universal deluge which spared only Noah’s family and the animals therewith."
+(Journal of the American Scientific Affiliation, Vol. 39 No. 1 [March 1987], p.
 14)

 For further reading: